shobhit/mac-setup/README.md

 export PS1;
 ```

+When bash is invoked it looks for `~/.bash_profile`, reads it and executes commands from it.
-In my `.bash_profile` file I create, among others, a `brewup` alias to keep Homebrew (which we are going to install in a second) up to date.
+In my `.bash_profile` file I create, among others, a `brewup` alias (keyboard shortcut to avoiding typing a long command sequence) to keep Homebrew (which we are going to install in a second) up to date.
 I also set color scheme for `ls` command output and for custom prompt which contains username, computer name, working directory and current Git branch.

 To download `.bash_profile` and execute its content, use: